navapbc/wic-participant-recertification-portal/docs/decisions/0005-use-remix-for-project-architecture.md

 ## Context and Problem Statement

 What framework do we want to use to build the Participant Recertification Portal?
-Where do we want to integrate the data persistence layer?

 ## Decision Drivers